Jane Musky is a Production Designer in the Motion Picture industry.

 Purchase, and she later assisted him in New York and regionally on Grand Opera and Off-Broadway sets, and in international theatre designs.
 Along the way in those early years, she designed several theatre productions for The Women’s Project, for Woodie King Jr.’s National Black Touring Circuit and his Henry Street Settlement Theatre, most notably the touring production of I HAVE A DREAM.
 Her most recent stage design was for The Delaware Theatre Company’s production of August Wilson’s THE PIANO LESSON.

-Debra Bergsma Otte is an Associate Professor of Design and Program Coordinator for the BFA in Theatre: Design, Technology and Management Program at Montclair State University.
+Debra Bergsma Otte Now retired, Debra was an Associate Professor of Design and Program Coordinator for the BFA in Theatre: Design, Technology and Management Program at Montclair State University.
 She previously served as Director of both the Theatre and Arts Management programs at Long Island University.
 Her design credits include over 150 costume designs for regional, Off-Broadway and university productions; for dance companies including the Joffrey Ballet, Linda Tarnay, and Merce Cunningham; puppet design for Henson Associates; and industrial design work for Parker Davis, Chrysler and Burger King.
 In 1999 and 2005, she was honored to receive the Kennedy Center Gold Medallion for her work with the Kennedy Center American College Theater Festival where she served as National Chair-of-Chairs, Region II Chair (2002-2005) and Region II Design Chair.
 She holds an MFA in Design from Tisch School of the Arts, New York University.

 Elizabeth Popiel has designed sets and costumes for three decades in Theatre, Film and TV.
 Her work is currently seen on ABC TV where she works as weekly Art Director for Good Morning America Weekend (her 16th year).
 Based in NYC and Danbury, CT, she was the original Scenic Art Director for THE VIEW (ABC/Disney) and worked in art departments for such films as: MEET JOE BLACK, BOOK OF HENRY and most recently, THE